aimms/how-to/Articles/375/375-library-function-procedure.rst

 The instantiation of the arguments is done in a similar way as with functions and not discussed here.
 More interesting is the copying of the arguments to the sets and parameters private to the library as illustrated in lines 5-9 above:

-.. we will copy this element to the set ``s_libSet``.
-..
-I commented this because it is confusing, Line 5 is initializing a FOR loop for every element in the implicit argument set and line 6 is actually adding the set to the element

 *   Line 5: For every element in the implicit argument set ``s_ImplicitSet``

 *   Line 6: Explicitly add the element to set ``s_libSet``.